Skip to main content

 To authenticate with Salesforce using JWT, you need:

-1. Consumer Key – from your Salesforce Connected App
+1. Consumer Key – from your Salesforce External Client App

-2. Consumer Secret – from your Salesforce Connected App
+2. Consumer Secret – from your Salesforce External Client App

-3. Private Key – the private key that matches the certificate you upload to the Connected App
+3. Private Key – the private key that matches the certificate you upload to the External Client App

 4. Username – the Salesforce user the JWT will act on behalf of